MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [x] C. The authentication key `This is the correct answer because the authentication key is required to authenticate and access the web service.`
 - [x] D. The REST endpoint `This is the correct answer because the REST endpoint is the URL used to access the web service.`

-## Q: Publishing an Inference Pipeline
+## Q11: Publishing an Inference Pipeline

 > What is the purpose of publishing an inference pipeline in Azure Machine Learning?